markbates/wailsx/wailsrun/wailsrun.md

 <go doc="github.com/markbates/wailsx/wailsrun.ErrNotAvailable"></go>

-<figcaption>The `ErrNotAvailable` error</figcaption>
+<figcaption>The <godoc>github.com/markbates/wailsx/wailsrun#ErrNotAvailable</godoc> error</figcaption>

 </figure>

 ### Testing Invalid Wails API Calls

-With the help of Go build tags, any direct calls made to the Wails API, _outside_ of a running Wails application, will return the <godoc>github.com/markbates/wailsx/wailsrun.ErrNotAvailable</godoc> error.
+With the help of Go build tags, any direct calls made to the Wails API, _outside_ of a running Wails application, will return the <godoc>github.com/markbates/wailsx/wailsrun#ErrNotAvailable</godoc> error.
 This allows for testing of the Wails API calls in a non-Wails environment.

 In the test seen in <ref>test-api</ref> we are making a direct call to the Wails API and checking the error returned.
 The test passes when the error returned is `ErrNotAvailable`.

 <figure id="test-api" type="listing">

-<code src="api_calls_test.go"></code>
+<code src="api_calls_test.go" snippet="err-not-available"></code>

-<figcaption>Testing the `BrowserOpenURL` method</figcaption>
+<figcaption>Testing the <godoc>github.com/markbates/wailsx/wailsrun#ErrNotAvailable</godoc> method</figcaption>

 </figure>

-When running the tests outside of a Wails application, the `BrowserOpenURL` method will return the `ErrNotAvailable` error, <ref>err-not-implemented</ref>.
+When running the tests outside of a Wails application, the <godoc>github.com/markbates/wailsx/wailsrun#ErrNotAvailable</godoc> method will return the `ErrNotAvailable` error, <ref>err-not-implemented</ref>.

 <figure id="err-not-implemented" type="listing">

 <go test="-v -run Test_ErrNotAvailable"></go>

-<figcaption>Testing the `BrowserOpenURL` method output.</figcaption>
+<figcaption>Testing the <godoc>github.com/markbates/wailsx/wailsrun#ErrNotAvailable</godoc> method output.</figcaption>

 </figure>

-If the tests are run in a Wails application, using one of the known build tags, the `BrowserOpenURL` method will call the actual Wails API method, <ref>prod-calls</ref>.
-The result is a call to <godoc>log.Fatal</godoc> because we don't have a valid Wails context.
+If the tests are run in a Wails application, using one of the known build tags, the <godoc>github.com/markbates/wailsx/wailsrun#ErrNotAvailable</godoc> method will call the actual Wails API method, <ref>prod-calls</ref>.
+The result is a call to <godoc>log#Fatal</godoc> because we don't have a valid Wails context.

 <figure id="log-fatal" type="listing">

 <go test="-v -run Test_ErrNotAvailable -tags wails" exit="1"></go>

-<figcaption>Testing the `BrowserOpenURL` method output in `production`.</figcaption>
+<figcaption>Testing the <godoc>github.com/markbates/wailsx/wailsrun#ErrNotAvailable</godoc> method output in `production`.</figcaption>

 </figure>